4paradigm/OpenMLDB/docs/en/quickstart/function_boundary.md

 - In local mode, TaskManager can successfully import source data only if the source data is placed on the same host as the TaskManager process.
 - When TaskManager is in Yarn mode (both client and cluster), a file path cannot be used as the source data address because it is not known on which host the container is running.

+#### ONLINE LOAD DATA

+Concurrency issues should also be considered for online loading.
+Online loading essentially involves starting a Java SDK for each partition task in Spark, and each SDK creates a session with ZooKeeper (zk).
+If the concurrency is too high, and there are too many simultaneously active tasks, the number of zk sessions may become very large, possibly exceeding its limit `maxClientCnxns`.
+For specific issues, see [issue 3219](https://github.com/4paradigm/OpenMLDB/issues/3219).
+In simple terms, pay attention to the concurrency of your import tasks and the concurrency of individual import tasks.
+If you are performing multiple import tasks simultaneously, it is recommended to reduce the concurrency of each individual import task.

+The maximum concurrency for a single task is limited by `spark.executor.instances` * `spark.executor.cores`.
+Please adjust these two configurations.
+When `spark.master=local`, adjust the configuration for the driver, not the executor.

 ## DQL Boundary